stellar/stellar-design-system/@stellar/design-system/README.md

 }
 ```

-- Always use colors defined in `global.scss` (to make sure themes will always
+- Always use colors defined in `theme.scss` (to make sure themes will always
   look good), and other variables as much as possible.

 - For consistency, use `__container` for the outermost container, and